 Great free activity for a rainy day.
 A lot of libraries still have things on for the kids in the holidays such as story time and craft activities.
 It’s always worth checking out your local library to see what’s on.

 The donkey sanctuary is free to visit.
 They are a charitable trust so if you want to donate you can, no pressure.
 Check out their website in the link above for opening times.
 A lot of their donkeys have been rescued.

 Why not check out the link above for what’s on this summer at the museum.
 They have lots of free activity and craft sessions mostly themed around their exhibits.
 They also have sessions especially for under 5’s.

 19. Go for a walk and maybe take a picnic to your local woods

 There’s quite a lot of woods to choose from in Lincolnshire.
 The forestry commissions website is a great resource to find your local woods with pathways.
-One forest we are yet to explore, but would like to soon is Chambers Farm woods up near Market Rasen.
-Quote from website “Situated on the site of a medieval woodland it contains ancient limes and a wealth of butterflies.
-A joy for any nature lover at anytime of the year.
+One forest we are yet to explore but would like to soon is Chambers Farm woods up near Market Rasen.
+Quote from the website “Situated on the site of a medieval woodland it contains ancient limes and a wealth of butterflies.
+A joy for any nature lover at any time of the year.
 There is a small car park.”